-Do note that the allowance is tracked by calendar year.
+Note that the allowance is tracked by calendar year.
 This is notably different from most other travel cards, which award free lounge visits by membership year.

-In other words, if you get the Citi PremierMiles Card towards the end of the year, you could enjoy four lounge visits in quick succession (e.g. in December then January, since your allowance resets on 1 January).
+In other words, if you get a Citi PremierMiles Card towards the end of the year, you could enjoy four lounge visits in quick succession (e.g. in December then January, since your allowance resets on 1 January).

 Only the principal cardholder is entitled to this benefit.
 Lounge entitlements can be shared with a guest, but once you exhaust your free visits you’ll be charged US$32 per additional visit.

 Here’s how this compares to other cards in its segment.